-Assistant Professor, Theatre Arts
+Professor, Theatre Arts

-She coedited International Dramaturgy: Translation and Transformations in the Theatre of Timberlake Wertenbaker (Peter Lang, 2008) and Public Theatres and Theatre Publics (Cambridge Scholars Publishing, 2012) and has published chapters in Decades of Modern British Playwriting: The 1980s, Readings in Performance and Ecology, and Querying Difference in Theatre History.
-She is contributing chapters to the forthcoming collections Conspicuous Work: Theatre, Performance, and History in Process; Staging the Maternal; and The British Theatre Company: From Fringe to Mainstream.
-Her articles appear in Modern Drama, New Theatre Quarterly, Comparative Drama, and Contemporary Theatre Review.
+She coedited International Dramaturgy: Translation and Transformations in the Theatre of Timberlake Wertenbaker (2008) and Public Theatres and Theatre Publics (2012) and has published chapters in Working in the Wings: New Perspectives on Theatre History and Labor; The British Theatre Company: From Fringe to Mainstream; Decades of Modern British Playwriting: The 1980s, Readings in Performance and Ecology and is contributing a chapter to the forthcoming collection American Ensemble Theatres.
+She is editor of the annual journal Theatre History Studies, a publication of the Mid America Theatre Conference, and assistant editor to Bloomsbury-Methuen’s new Encyclopedia of Modern Theatre.
+Her articles appear in the Journal of Dramatic Theory and Criticism, Modern Drama, New Theatre Quarterly, Comparative Drama, and Contemporary Theatre Review.
 She won the Gerald Kahan Award from the American Society for Theatre Research in 2007 for an article on Joint Stock Theatre Company published in Theatre Survey.